kalwalt/wasm-akaze-example/README.md

 </div>

 # WASM AKAZE EXAMPLE
 I'm testing akaze from the [cv crate](https://github.com/rust-cv/cv) with rustwasm.
-I'ts a work in progress, so don't expect yet a  working solution.
+I'ts a work in progress, you can test it locally for now.

 ## Instructions
 You need to build the **pkg** folder, where all the wasm files are stored.